ModRoof is a custom manufactured and modular roofing system for houses.

 1. An affordable, improved alternative to available roofing systems.

-2. An insulated, fire resistant rain barrier to sustain a health living environment.
+2. An insulated, fire resistant rain barrier to sustain a healthy living environment.

 3. The system is removable, so if the family must move, the roof can be packed up and relocated.